BREAKTHROUGHS IN HEALTHCARE EQUITY SYMPOSIUM

 best practices for recruiting, retaining, and promoting a diverse workforce, from entry-level to C-Suite and boardrooms

 how diversity and inclusion drive innovation within organizations

 cross-sectorial and multi-industry collaboration and innovation by connecting key partners in industry, patient groups, providers, and academia

-and share ideas with many of the country’s leading life science and healthcare professionals who are passionate about diversity and inclusion
+and share ideas with many of the country’s leading life science and healthcare professionals who are passionate about healthcare equity

-on building an organizational culture that attracts the best and brightest people, resulting in a diverse workforce where all ideas are valued
+on building an organizational culture that attracts the best and brightest people, resulting in a equitable workforce where all ideas are valued

 the obstacles to clinical trials, comparative effectiveness research, and healthcare access for underrepresented patient populations